divblox/divblox.github.io/basic-training-exercise.md

         if ($i >= $CategoryDataSize) {
             continue;
         }
-        //Fil the Category object with necessary values and Save in to database
+        //Fill the Category object with necessary values and save into database
         $CategoryObj = new Category();
         $CategoryObj->CategoryLabel = ProjectFunctions::generateTimeBasedRandomString();
         $CategoryObj->Save();